Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: VBK method vs. Hydrogenic Approximation

-This can be massaged into a quartic equation for $\omega$.
-Therefore, there are generally four solutions and, in principle, there is a closed-form formula for these involving only arithmetic operations and roots.
+Note that the coefficients $a_n$ above coincide with those in \cite{vieira2022instability} except for $a_0$.
+There are generally four solutions for $\omega$ and, in principle, there is a closed-form formula for these involving only arithmetic operations and roots.
 However, this formula is complicated and cumbersome to use and when applying any approximations or limits, it is generally simpler and more transparent to apply them to the equation first rather than directly on the solutions themselves.
 Furthermore, we are only interested in the solution that satisfies $\omega \approx \mu$, but which one that is out of the four solutions changes depending on the various parameters due to branch ambiguities in the definitions of the root operations.
 This problem is well documented in \cite{vieira2022instability}.
 We now proceed to describe how we will use and analyze this equation.